koira

 Title: Local Citations: Which Ones Matter and How to Fix Them

-A local citation is any online mention of a business's name, address, and phone number (NAP), used by search engines as a trust and location signal for local rankings.
+A local citation is any online mention of a business's name, address, and phone number (NAP), used by search engines as a trust and location-verification signal.

-A data aggregator is a platform (such as Data Axle or Neustar Localeze) that collects business information and syndicates it automatically to hundreds of downstream directories.
+A citation aggregator is a data company (such as Data Axle or Neustar Localeze) that collects business information and distributes it to hundreds of downstream directories automatically.

-A Tier-1 citation is a listing on a high-authority platform — such as Google Business Profile, Apple Maps, or Yelp — that carries significant local ranking weight and is actively cross-referenced by search engines.
+A Tier-1 citation source is a high-authority platform — such as Google Business Profile, Yelp, or Apple Maps — whose data Google trusts most when verifying local business information.

 1. 01